-The following information is intended to be a guide, our Rights of Way Guide (1.82 MB) includes further information.
+The following information is intended to be a guide, the document below includes further information.

 Please do not hesitate to contact us if you cannot find what you need.